AnnaLebedeva/mts/README.md

    2) requires calling of search function
    3) requires calling of booking function

-And then it is possible to measure some score such as f1.
+And then it is possible to measure a classification score such as F1.